Rosmaninho/Zotero-Dark-Theme/README.md

 5 - Look at ALL .css files in this folder;

 6 - Start testing different pieces of code to change the defaults in the userchrome.css file.

+To implemente a dark theme in the Note Editor follow the following steps:

+1 - Start Zotero;

+2 - Go to Preferences -> Advanced -> Config Editor;

+3 - Select "I accept the risks!";

+4 - Search extensions.zotero.note.css and double-click it;

+5 - Insert the string in the Note_editor_css.txt file;

+6 - click "OK" or close the dialog box;

+7 - Restart Zotero.